 Being hospitalized for a mental illness can be a challenging experience for the individual and for the loved one who is trying to help because of the restrictions in place to protect the person receiving treatment.
-These can include locked doors, clothing and gift rules, restrictive visiting hours and limits on where patients can go.
+These can include locked doors, clothing and gift rules, restrictive visiting hours, and limits on where patients can go.
 Phones are located only in common areas and their use is sometimes restricted.
 These rules are in place to help ensure the safety of the patient and others.

-Due to privacy laws and treatment schedules, family may have a difficult time reaching their loved one by phone or visiting while they’re hospitalized.
+Due to privacy laws and treatment schedules, families may have a difficult time reaching their loved one by phone or visiting while they’re hospitalized.
 Many hospitals require the patient to sign a privacy release to allow family members or friends to contact them while hospitalized.
-When calling the main number, the receptionist will not tell you if your loved one is even admitted, much less provide specific details on the status of their treatment.
+Without a signed release, the hospital/facility cannot confirm if your loved one is even admitted, much less provide specific details on the status of their treatment.

 You can ask to be connected to the unit and depending on the hospital, your call may be transferred to the patient phone area or the nursing desk.
 Be polite but assertive and request that a message be taken to your loved one.